-A BILL for the ascertainment of the amount due the Pottawatomie Indians of Michigan and Indiana.
+A BILL to ascertain the amount due the Pottawatomie Indians of Michigan and Indiana.

-Whereas the "Business Committee" of the Pottawatomie Indians of Michigan and Indiana, for themselves, and in behalf of all other Pottawatomie Indians of said States, make claim against the United States on account of various treaty provisions which, it is alleged, have not keen complied with: Therefore,
+Whereas representatives of the Pottawatomie Indians of Michigan and Indiana, in behalf of all the Pottawatomie Indians of said States, make claim against the United States on account of various treaty provisions which, it is alleged, have not been complied with: Therefore,

-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That the Court of Claims is hereby authorized to take jurisdiction of and try all questions of difference arising out of treaty stipulations with the said Pottawatomie Indians of Michigan and Indiana, and to render judgment thereon; power is hereby granted the said court to review the entire question of difference de novo, and it shall not be estopped by the joint resolution of Congress, approved twenty-eighth July, eighteen hundred and sixty-six, entitled "Joint resolution for the relief of certain Chippewa, Ottawa, and Pottawatomie Indiaus;" nor by the receipt in full given by said Pottawatomies under the provisions of said resolution, and the Attorney-General is hereby directed to appear in behalf of the Government, and if the said court shall decide against the United States the Attorney-General may, within thirty days from the rendition of the judgment, appeal the cause to the Supreme Court of the United States; and from any judgment that may be rendered the said Pottawatomie Indians may also appeal to said Supreme Court: Provided, That the appeal of said Pottawatomie Indians shall be taken within sixty days after the rendiappeal of said Pottawatomic Indians shall be taken within sixty days after the rendition of said judgment, and the said court shall give such cause precedence.
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That the Court of Claims is hereby authorized to take jurisdiction of and try all questions of difference arising out of treaty stipulations with the said Pottawatomic Indians of Michigan and Indiana, and to render judgment thereon; power is hereby granted the said court to review the entire question of difference de novo, and it shall not be estopped by the joint resolution of Congress approved twenty-eighth July, eighteen hundred and sixty-six, entitled "Joint resolution for the relief of certain Chippewa, Ottawa, and Pottawatomic Indians," nor by the receipt in full given by said Pottawatomics under the provisions of said resolution, nor shall said receipt be evidence of any fact except of payment of the amount of money mentioned in it; and the Attorney-General is hereby directed to appear in behalf of the Government, and if the said court shall decide against the United States the Attorney-General may, within thirty days from the rendition of the judgment, appeal the cause to the Supreme Court of the United States; and from any judgment that may be rendered the said Pottawatomic Indians may also appeal to said Supreme Court: Provided, That the appeal of said Pottawatomic Indians shall be taken within sixty days after the rendition of said judgment, and the said courts shall give such cause precedence.

 SEC.
-2. That said action shall be commenced by a petition stating the facts on which said Pottawatomic Indians claim to recover, and the amount of their claims, and said petition may be verified by any member of said "Business Committee," or their authorized attorney, as to the existence of such facts, and no other statements need be contained in said petition or verification.
+2. That said action shall be commenced by a petition stating the facts on which said Pottawatomie Indians claim to recover, and the amount of their claims, and said petition may be verified by a member of any "business committee" or authorized attorney of said Indians as to the existence of such facts, and no other statements need be contained in said petition or verification.